hyperledger-archives/grid-rfcs/text/0000-grid-primitives.md

 validate that the data structure matches a schema.
 This would make use the schemas easier on a smart contract developer.
 The implementation for such functions are outside the scope of this RFC.

+As described in this RFC, complex data types, like Location, could be represented as structs.
+In the case of Location, it is considered common enough to be promoted to a first-class data type.
+How and when other structs are promoted to a first-class data type remains to be determined.